silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 You may also filter the scanning via *RSSI* strength and other.
 ![Commader](/images/Lab_Commander.png)
 ![RSSI Strength](/images/Lab_RSSI.png)
+**Note:** If the board is not found, press the reset button on the BG22 or restart scanning in the app.
 22. Click the *notify* button (UUID that has 885D and 45DD, (step 16 above)).
 ![EFR Connect 2](/images/EFR_Connect_2.png)
 **Note:** UUID